top of page

 males: 1/3" to 2/5" (medium-small)

 Megachile montivaga is a rarely seen leafcutter bee whose Latin name translates to the mysterious and enticing "mountain-wanderer".
-In English, however, this bee's common name is "silver-tailed petal-cutter".
+In English, this bee's common name is "silver-tailed petal-cutter".

 This pretty bee belongs to the subgenus Megachile.
 Leafcutters of this subgenus vary fairly widely in behavior and physical shape.
-Silver-tailed petal-cutter bees in particular have slender abdomens and carry the distinction of using flowers rather than leaves to line the walls of their tunnels.
+Silver-tailed petal-cutters in particular have slender abdomens and carry the distinction of using flowers rather than leaves to line the walls of their tunnels.
 According to a 1985 study by entomologists Sheffield, Ratti, Packer and Griswold, this trait is unique among leafcutters of the Megachile subgenus.

 Silver-tailed petal-cutters are generalist pollinators.
 They have been recorded foraging on an extensive array of plants, among them clarkia, milkweed, asters, centaurea, thistles, fleabane, blanket flowers, sunflowers, birds-foot trefoil, rabbit pea, geranium, chokeberries and roses.

 Identification information: The female silver-tailed petal-cutter shown here is a half-inch black bee with a long, parallel-sided abdomen striped with five bands of white hair.
 The female bee has pale hairs on the sides of its face and around its antennae; sparse pale hairs on its thorax; and long, white scopal hairs under its abdomen.
-Despite this bee's name, the tail-end segment of the female bee's abdomen is black -- although its white scopal hairs may flash from beneath the bee's underside as it flies, giving it a "silver-tailed" look.
+Despite this bee's name, the rear segment of the female bee's abdomen is black -- although its white scopal hairs may flash from beneath the bee's underside as it flies, giving it a "silver-tailed" look.

 A distinguishing trait of female bees of this species is that they have five-toothed jaws that lack cutting blades.
 (The females of most of the other species on this guide page have jaws with cutting edges).
 In addition, the tip of the female bee's abdomen is upturned and convex.
-These traits are shown in the photo strip at right.
+These traits are shown in the photo strip here.

-A Female Silver-tailed Petal-cutter Bee on Evening Primrose
+A female Silver-tailed Petal-cutter on evening primrose

 All photos (c) 2014 - 2017 Sharp-Eatman Nature Photography